john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 What do you suppose would happen if you tried to `np.concatenate` or `np.vstack` 2D arrays?

 ## NumPy Random Numbers

+Well, now that we've seen the basics of NumPy arrays let's try using them for something.

 NumPy also has a lot of tools built in to help you generate [random numbers](https://en.wikipedia.org/wiki/Pseudorandom_number_generator).
 We will not cover the topic of random number generation in detail, as it is a whole field onto itself.
 If this topic interests you, start your research [here](https://en.wikipedia.org/wiki/Random_number_generation).
 There are many different distributions of random numbers, and though we will only cover two, there are many more supported by NumPy that you can read about in the [documentation](http://docs.scipy.org/doc/numpy/reference/routines.random.html).